harshkhalkar/kubernetes/Installation/README.md

 # Cluster Setup Scripts

-This repository contains shell scripts for setting up a basic clustered environment.
+This directory contains shell scripts for setting up a basic clustered environment.
 The scripts are designed to be used in a Linux-based environment to configure common settings and initialize a master node.

 ## Contents